zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 Use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly deploy a compute instance with the private **workshop-installed** image in Oracle Cloud Marketplace.
 The image has Oracle Database 19c installed on it and noVNC, which provides an easy-to-use browser user interface.
 On the desktop, there are shortcuts to a terminal window, a Firefox browser, and a gedit text editor.

 Begin by creating and applying a stack in Resource Manager.
 A stack is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
 A Terraform configuration is a set of one or more TF files written in HashiCorp Configuration Language (HCL) that specify the Oracle Cloud Infrastructure resources to create.
 The Terraform configuration that you use here loads a custom image stored in Oracle Cloud Marketplace and creates a virtual cloud network (VCN).
-After your compute instance is created, you can log into it via a browser and then download the lab files.
+After your compute instance is created, you can log into it via a browser, download the lab files, and start the listeners for the database listeners.

 Oracle highly recommends that you let Resource Manager create a new VCN for you when creating the stack to ensure that you have all of the proper connectivity required to access your compute instance and run the applications.
 If you accept, you can skip STEP 1.
 If you choose to use one of your own existing VCNs, be sure that your VCN has a public subnet and a routing table configured with an Internet Gateway.
 Your VCN also requires several ingress security rules, which is covered in STEP 1.